LukeGrahamLandry/franca/devlog.md

   now helloworld needs sar op_imm/opw. munmap. sudoku works. great success.
 - more 32 bit ops. floats. undoing encode_fcvt is super error prone, should factor out as data that can be shared. mandelbrot works tho.
 - examples/toy/args.fr reading off the end of the stack looking for auxvec. elf loader put an extra zero there.
+- kaleidoscope will be exciting because it has a jit
+  - sar(op,opw), few more fcnv
+  - careful to make new tmp when size of float changes
+  - actually the only hard case is if it wants to (execute code, then modify it, then execute it again). for just jitting new code in new memory, compiling traces lazily is good enough.
+  - now i have a program slow enough to measure. qemu: 120ms, mine(unsafe): 220ms.
+- ugh, deal with being able to run programs that need `-d R` after the dashes so first parse_args can't eat them

+todo: count.fr doesn't work

 ## (Sep 7) rv emu